Luis: Okay, I just have one very important question: you got a smoke?

 - Probably the only unattractive thing about Dr. Girlfriend on The Venture Bros. is her masculine, gravely voice.
 After a few seasons (and a lot of bad jokes) it was revealed to be the result of chain smoking.

 - Bravestarr rams this message down your throat.
 Tex Hex had a toadying lickspittle named Scuzz, a who smokes cigars, and is always coughing and hacking up a storm.
 Even the other villains despise him.

 - As early as 1938 (when most of the world would reject this Trope) Porky Pig starred in a Looney Tunes commercial called "Wholly Smoke" that emphasized the dangers of smoking and made the habit look about as "cool" as self-mutilation.

-- Family Guy: The entire plot of the episode "Secondhand Spoke" revolves around this.
+- Family Guy: The entire plot of the episode "Secondhand Smoke" revolves around this.
 Peter takes up smoking to have an excuse to quit working, and quickly becomes addicted; the episode does not pull any punches on how much havoc Peter's wreaking on his body and health by doing so.
 Eventually the episode ends with Peter wondering how things will turn back normal for him.
 Lois tells him the effects of smoking can't be overturned.
 Peter just asks for a cutaway gag, but when it returns to him he is still in the same worse shape, causing him to say: "Oh, crap!".
 Cue the end credits.